Do the residents get the nutrition they need and what diseases affect nutritional needs?

 Foto: Mostphotos

-Nutritional status needs to be monitored regularly
+Nutritional status needs to be regularly followed up

-It is also important to regularly follow up with the residents what they think of the food and/or note the amount that is thrown away.
+It is also important to regularly follow up with the residents what they think about the food and/or note the amount that is thrown away.
 The most important thing is that the food ends up in the stomach.

 What can weight loss be due to?